About Wesley Dust Disease Research Centre

-CMDLD is caused by cumulative inhalation of respirable coal mine dust, and can be characterised into two groups, dependent on whether nodules are present.
-Nodular diseases caused by dust are coal worker’s pneumoconiosis (CWP), silicosis and mixed dust pneumoconiosis (MDP).
+CMDLD is caused by cumulative inhalation of respirable coal mine dust, and can be characterised into two groups, dependent on whether fibrotic nodules (small areas of scarring) are present.
+There are three nodular CMDLD diseases; CWP, silicosis and mixed dust pneumoconiosis (MDP).

 In severe cases of this disease, the fibrotic nodules are joined together, leading to formation of a mass, termed progressive massive fibrosis (PMF).
-The formation of lung nodules is not the only mechanism of injury following dust exposure.
-Chronic dust exposure can also lead to lung destruction (emphysema), chronic airway inflammation (bronchitis) and dust-related diffuse fibrosis (DDF).
+The formation of lung nodules is not the only mechanism of injury following coal dust exposure.
+Chronic dust exposure can also lead to lung destruction (emphysema), chronic airway inflammation (bronchitis), COPD and dust-related diffuse fibrosis (DDF).

 In the Australian context, CMDLD were believed to be near-eradicated in the 1980s.
 However, in 2015, the first case of CWP in 30 years was diagnosed in a QLD coal miner.
 Further cases of CMDLD have been diagnosed since this time however no medical research has been conducted to date to understand the re-identification of CMDLD in Queensland.

 Coal Mine Dust Lung Disease (CMDLD) encompasses a spectrum of lung diseases caused by prolonged exposure to respirable coal mine dust and its particulates.
-CMDLD are under reported and one of its’ forms believed to be eradicated in Queensland for about 30 years until re-identification in 2015.
+CMDLD are under reported and were thought to eradicated in Queensland for around 30 years until re-identification in 2015.

 Active research conducted by our team is centred around creating a database of identified cases.
 By collating the different cases of CMDLD identified in QLD in one place, we hope to answer a range of research questions.
-One aim we have is to understand the impact CMDLD has had on a workers lung health.
-We also hope to identify any unifying occupational risk factors that may have contributed to the development of a CMDLD.
+One aim we have is to understand the impact CMDLD has had on an individuals lung health.
+We also hope to identify any unifying occupational factors that may have contributed to the development of a CMDLD.
 Ultimately, as a medically-orientated research team we hope to contribute to improving screening, diagnosis and preventative management of CMDLD.
 Following completion of our initial research into positive cases, we will develop tools for medical professionals to improve the screening process and health outcomes for mine workers.

-The Wesley Dust Disease Research team includes experts in Radiology, Respiratory and Occupational medicine.
+The Wesley Dust Disease Research team includes experts in research, radiology, respiratory and occupational medicine.

 Professor Tim Driscoll is a medical doctor and a leading expert in occupational epidemiology from the School of Public Health at The University of Sydney.
 His research background is in occupational medicine specific to dust exposure.

 The Clinical Team